cfpb/design-system/docs/pages/introductions.md

   * If a breakout sidebar is being used, longer text may be appropriate to help match the text introduction length to the sidebar length

-  * For emphasis, a call to action last sentence can be entered as its own paragraph underneath this lead paragraph, either linked to a url or not
+  * For emphasis, a call-to-action last sentence can be entered as its own paragraph underneath this lead paragraph, either linked to a url or not

   #### Call-to-action link (optional)